pdmosses/hyperlinked-twins/docs/examples.md

 used in the Spoofax language workbench.

-Similarly, the syntax highlighting on the web pages uses CSS rules generated from the editor services specification used by editors in windows.
+Similarly, the syntax highlighting on the web pages uses CSS rules generated from the editor services specification used by Spoofax editor windows.

-Currently, the examples of hyperlinked twins include specifications only in the Spoofax meta-languages SDF3 and NABL.
+Currently, the examples of hyperlinked twins include specifications only in the Spoofax meta-languages SDF3 and NaBL.

 !!! note